physionetchallenges/matlab-example-2025/README.md

 First, you can download and create data for these scripts by following the instructions in the "How do I create data for these scripts?" section in the [Python example code repository](https://github.com/physionetchallenges/python-example-2025).

-Second, you must install the [WFDB](https://physionet.org/physiotools/wag/wag.htm) dependencies for these scripts by following the instructions on [this page](https://archive.physionet.org/physiotools/matlab/wfdb-app-matlab/).
+Second, you can install the [WFDB](https://physionet.org/physiotools/wag/wag.htm) dependencies for these scripts by following the instructions on [this page](https://archive.physionet.org/physiotools/matlab/wfdb-app-matlab/).
+However, we have provided MATLAB-only code for loading WFDB files with `.dat` and `.mat` signal data.

 You can train your model(s) by running